BiHyPE-TimeSeriesAnalysis/bihype-tsad-anomaly-transformer/README.md

 * **Role in Research:** Benchmark baseline compared against the BiHyPE-integrated version of the same model, without modifying core architecture of original model.

 ## Dataset Information
-Five benchmark anomaly-detection datasets are used, all pre-processed by the original Anomaly Transformer authors:
+Five benchmark anomaly-detection datasets are used, all pre-processed by the original Anomaly Transformer authors (for MSL, PSM, SMAP and SMD), where SWaT come from the original DcDetector authors:

 | Dataset | Description |
 | :--- | :--- |